jorgEVOplasmids/expev_OXA-48/README.md

 ### Parsing breseq output

-As breseq outputs an HTML file per sample analyzed, a Python script (**breseq_index_parser.py**) was developed to transform the HTML output files from all the replicates and samples of each strain and merge them in a single XLSX so that their mutations could be easily compared.
+As breseq outputs an HTML file per sample analyzed, the Python script **breseq_index_parser.py** (https://github.com/jorgEVOplasmids/expev_OXA-48/blob/main/variant_calling/breseq_index_parser.py) was developed to transform the HTML output files from all the replicates and samples of each strain and merge them in a single XLSX so that their mutations could be easily compared.

 ### Analyzing mutation spectrum